July 2009 Ürümqi riots: Immediate causes

 At some point the demonstration became violent.
 The Xinjiang Corps of the People's Armed Police was deployed after reports of vandalism and arson came in.
 Captain Wan Jingang of the PAP Ürümqi Detachment was killed when rocks were thrown at the officers.
 A government statement called the riots a "pre-empted, organised violent crime ... instigated and directed from abroad, and carried out by outlaws."
 Nur Bekri, chairman of the Xinjiang regional government, said on 6 July that overseas separatist forces had taken advantage of the Shaoguan incident "to instigate the unrest [of 5 July] and undermine ethnic unity and social stability".

-The government blamed the World Uyghur Congress (WUC), an international organisation of exiled Uyghur groups, for coordinating and instigating the riots over the internet.
-Government sources blamed Kadeer in particular, citing her public speeches after the Tibetan unrest and phone recordings in which she had allegedly said that something would happen in Ürümqi.
+The government asserted that the World Uyghur Congress (WUC), an international organisation of exiled Uyghur groups led by Rebiya Kadeer, had instigated the riots over the internet, supporting its charge with evidence of WUC knowledge and involvement in protest planning, including Kadeer's public speeches after the Tibetan unrest and phone recordings in which she had reportedly said that something would happen in Ürümqi.
 Chinese authorities accused a man who they alleged to be a key WUC member of inciting ethnic tensions by circulating a violent video, and urging Uyghurs, in an online forum, to "fight back [against Han Chinese] with violence".
-Jirla Isamuddin, the mayor of Ürümqi, claimed that the protesters had organised online via such services as QQ Groups.
+Nick Holdstock interviewed a Uyghur who told him that on 3 July, Rebiya "called on Uyghurs to protest", with the message spreading on discussion boards and messagaging apps, and that he received a picture message showing the exact place and time of demonstration.

 China Daily asserted that the riots were organised to fuel separatism and to benefit Middle East terrorist organisations.
 Kadeer denied fomenting the violence, and argued that the Ürümqi protests and their descent into violence were triggered by heavy policing, discontent over Shaoguan and "years of Chinese repression", rather than by the intervention of separatists or terrorists.
 Uyghur exile groups claimed that violence erupted when police used excessive force to disperse the crowd.